 - Wolfe’s Neck Farm Foundation Board of Directors, 2004-2010

-- Ongoing representation of large commercial and institutional customers in negotiation of net energy billing agreements with distributed solar generation facilities.
+- Ongoing representation of solar developers and large commercial and institutional customers in negotiation of net energy billing agreements with distributed solar generation facilities.

 - Assist solar developers in interpreting state statutes and regulations regarding net energy billing and distributed generation procurement processes, and developing projects to maximize opportunities under this regulatory framework.

-- Assist clients to conduct due diligence on distributed solar generation assets in Maine, including evaluation of whether the projects have all appropriate and required federal and state energy regulatory approvals and comply with ISO-NE procedures.
+- Assist clients to conduct due diligence on distributed solar generation assets in Maine and New England, including evaluation of whether the projects have all appropriate and required federal and state energy regulatory approvals and comply with ISO-NE procedures.

 - Represented a private secondary school in New Hampshire with negotiating a power purchase agreement and long-term lease for the development of a solar energy facility on the school’s property.